Code-Institute-Submissions/davidb3rgqvist-project1/README.md

 ### Inspirations and Mentors

-- **[Brian O'Hare/Code Institute]:** Provided guidance, mentorship, or inspiration during the project's development.
+- **Brian O'Hare / Code Institute:** Provided guidance, mentorship, or inspiration during the project's development.

 We express our sincere appreciation to everyone who contributed directly or indirectly to the Free Gym Locator project, helping shape and enhance this platform for users seeking outdoor fitness options in Sweden.